 - Post relevant information & comment on other people’s tweets.
 This will help to start a discussion or ask a question.
 Twitter is a great way to interact with the international community in real time.
 You not only get to learn a lot, teach others and even get great employment opportunities.

 Aside from employment opportunities, designers can use the search box to promote their work by putting themselves in the user’s place.
-By sharing design portfolios using a hash tag for related terms like #web design, #info graphics, #logo design.
+By sharing design portfolios online using a hash tag for related terms like #web design, #info graphics, #logo design.
 You can promote work on Twitter and establish yourself as the go-to source for graphic design.

 Google+ – Socialize and Interact